 The best way for parents to instill Islamic etiquette in their children is to practice the good things that you preach to them and set an example.
 Children learn to imitate all the behaviors of their parents.
 When a child sees her parents adhere to the modest Islamic dress code, the child also imitates those good habits.

 Similarly, if a child sees her parents hurt others and uses dirty words, the child will do the same.
 Parents should take their children to their workplaces and volunteer places so that they can learn from their behavior.
+5 Things All Muslim Parents have to do in Islam

 5: Parents need to deepen their ties with their children: